HeyItsDuke/Red-Faction-Armageddon-Atmosphere-Patch-Fork/README.md

 - Date: X-X-XXXX
 - Build: XXXX
 - Work-in-progress project that adds content, fixes bugs, and enhances many features.
-- NOTE: This project is currently on hold while I focus on modding RF:G.
+- NOTE: This project is a rebuild and reboot of the Improvement Patch project.
+I am now the lead developer.

 This patch is still in development and is not officially released.
 It is not advised to install this patch for a regular playthrough until development is finished.
 Please back up your "player_options.rfao_pc" file and any desired save files prior to installation.